-The Sony Alpha A7 and the Sony Alpha A6300 are two enthusiast cameras that were officially introduced, respectively, in October 2013 and February 2016.
+The Sony Alpha A7 and the Sony Alpha A6300 are two enthusiast cameras that were revealed to the public, respectively, in October 2013 and February 2016.
 Both the A7 and the A6300 are mirrorless interchangeable lens cameras that are based on a full frame (A7) and an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-The side-by-side display below illustrates the physical size and weight of the Sony A7 and the Sony A6300.
+An illustration of the physical size and weight of the Sony A7 and the Sony A6300 is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A7 – represents the basis for the calculations across all the size and weight measures).